daattali/beautiful-jekyll/_drafts/2016-09-23-snapshot-consolidation-vsphere-5-vs-vsphere-6.md

 ### Why it can be worse if it succeeds after x iterations
 If the virtual machine advanced parameter _snapshot.asyncConsolidate.forceSync_ is set to _"TRUE"_, a synchronous consolidation is forced!
 Which means the VM is stunned until the consolidation is complete.
 So according to several parameters such as the size of the helper snapshot or the storage type the VM can remain frozen for more than 30 minutes!
 Which can potentially be a catastrophy for a sensitive box (db?).

-This setting can be manually set to _"FALSE"_ to disable that forced synchronous consolidation and allow the VM to remain running on snapshots.
+This setting can be manually set to _"FALSE"_ (VM turned off) to disable that forced synchronous consolidation and allow the VM to remain running on snapshots.

 ### Getting rid of the annoying snapshot
 Sometimes it can work if for example the VMs calms down at night and has less activity, then the consolidation can catch up on the write rate and the consolidation succeeds.